Art

 2011 Visual Artist-In-Residence Susan King

 Combining imagery and text, 2011 Visual Artist-In-Residence, Susan King, created the online book Borrowed Landscape: finding our place in O’Keeffe’s New Mexico.
-Susan King met Georgia O’Keeffee in the summer of 1973.
+Susan King met Georgia O’Keeffe in the summer of 1973.
 Her creative project, an art book, illustrates her journey back to Ghost Ranch for the AROHO Retreat in 2011, reflections on her relationship with the New Mexican landscape, and the collective journey of other women to arrive in the space.